pyamsoft/pydroid/arch/README.md

 ### Getting Started

+You can use PYDroid-Arch however you like.
+Nothing is stopping you from constructing your `UiView` objects and a `UiViewModel` and binding them together.
+Nothing is stopping you from connecting a `UiViewModel` to a `UiController`.
+But if you want a slightly easier way, and the way PYDroid uses internally to implement it's UI, you're looking for `Components`.

 To simplify the creation of these `Components`, library consumers can call the `createComponent(Bundle?, LifecycleOwner, UiViewModel<S, C>, UiController<C>, Array<UiView<S, V>>, onViewEvent: (V) -> Unit)` method.
 This is a convenience method which takes all of the inputs, and sets up a `Component` by